-In the state of Florida, a long-term care ombudsman is a volunteer who helps to improve the lives of people who live in long-term care settings like nursing homes, assisted living facilities and adult family care homes.
+In the state of Florida, a long-term care ombudsman is a trained volunteer who helps to improve the quality of care and quality of life for residents of long-term care facilities such as nursing homes, assisted living facilities, and adult family care homes.

-The Long-Term Care Ombudsman Program is made up of more than 300 volunteers who are passionate about improving the quality of life for residents.
-It takes a special kind of person to commit to such a mission.
-We are proud to be a unique program whose success depends on the boldness and compassion of volunteers.
-These special individuals dedicate thousands of unpaid hours each year to ensuring that the voices of Florida’s long-term care facility residents are heard.
+We are proud to be a unique program whose success depends on the commitment, courage and compassion of volunteers.
+Ombudsmen are the heart of our program.
+These special individuals dedicate thousands of unpaid hours each year to ensuring that the voices of Florida’s long-term care facility residents are heard and problems resolved.

-Ombudsmen personally visit the residents in their facilities to look into their concerns and provide empowerment and assistance in resolving them.
+Ombudsmen also receive and investigate complaints on behalf of nursing home residents and their families and serve as a voice for residents in ensuring that the facility meets mandated legal standards for every person receiving long-term care services.
 Examples of common issues in nursing homes include: discharges and evictions, medication administration and matters of personal hygiene.
 Common issues in assisted living facilities and adult family-care homes include: menu quality, quantity and variation; medication administration; and general housekeeping or cleanliness.

 Ombudsmen work to resolve residents' concerns, to the best of their abilities and within the greatest extent of the law.
 All services are provided at no charge, and all complaints are confidential.